ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

 * In addition to the YAML-Block described in **Interfaces to Factories** the proposed interfaces, if not already implemented, SHOULD contain the following
   fields:
-    * `html` - gives an example of HTML-code that will be rendered by the UI component
     * `less` - lists the LESS-variables that will be used to render the UI component including their purpose
+* If the new UI component is not implemented, there SHOULD be an html-example in the examples-folder.
 * The new UI component MUST be presented on the JF, including the corresponding pull request.
 This SHOULD include some visible representation of the presented UI component, like a mock up or a basic implementation on the edge installation.